The Cross-cultural Tale of a Master Mosaicist

 Mosaics & Glass Mosaic Design Ruth Minola Scheibler

-Located in Palma's old town, you'll find Ruth's mosaic studio in a quiet courtyard filled with ateliers and small galleries.
-There, the ‘maestra mosaicista’ will teach you the meditative process behind her craft: cutting and assembling colourful glass, terracotta, marble, and seashells to create a unique mosaic mirror or artwork you can take home the same day.
+Cut and assemble colourful glass, terracotta, marble, and seashells to create a unique mosaic mirror or artwork.
+Located in Palma's old town, you'll find Ruth's mosaic studio in a quiet courtyard filled with beautiful ateliers and small galleries.
+There, the ‘maestra mosaicista’ invites you to join her, learning the meditative process behind her craft.

 Palma de Mallorca, 97€